crownstone/website/14-app-help.md

 {% include snippets/faq-end %}

 {% include snippets/faq-begin ref="faqPresence" question="The Crownstone does not seem to respond to my presence?" %}
 You have to enable the function for a particular Crownstone.
-Click on a Crownstone and swipe left will show you a tab to configure the Crownstone's behaviour.
+Click on a Crownstone and swipe left.
+This will show you a tab to configure the Crownstone's behaviour.

 ![Crownstone behaviour]({{ site.url }}/attachments/screenshots/screenshot_behaviour2.jpg){: style="width:23%"}
 ![Crownstone behaviour]({{ site.url }}/attachments/screenshots/screenshot_behaviour1.jpg){: style="width:23%"}